What Is Executive Coaching?

 Quality Coaching Is Key

 Perhaps more than any other type of individual within a company, an executive needs to optimize how they use their time.
-The coach must therefore provide the exact type of support that the executive requires at the optimum level of quality.
-In addition, because Executive coaching is based on a close relationship, a method of sourcing coaches who have “chemistry” with their assigned executive should be used.
-These conditions boil down to a central qualification for any successful executive coaching program: a process of accurate matching between coach and executive.
+An executive coaching service must therefore provide the exact type of support that the executive requires at the optimum level of quality.

-GrowthSpace and Executive Coaching
+Growthspace and Executive Coaching